Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 Surgical time

 A simple blepharoplasty, just of the upper eyelids, lasts approximately one hour.
-When I associate lower eyelids, eyebrow elevation, and fat grafting, the procedure can last between two and three hours.
+When I combine lower eyelids, eyebrow elevation, and fat grafting, the procedure can last between two and three hours.
 I prefer not to rush; each step deserves meticulous attention.

 About complications